 - You can take care of yourself AND you need help and support from others.

-DBT is just one of the amazing tools you will be introduced to at Villa Kali Ma.
-Begin your journey toward freedom and join us today.
+DBT mindfulness skills are just one of the amazing recovery tools you will be introduced to at Villa Kali Ma.
+Join us today to begin your journey to freedom.